 As a result, this study rekindles the debate about the usual tension between the constructions of broad or narrow principles.
-Broad principles foster the diversity of the trajectories, i.e., the paths that lead to agroecological systems, whereas restrictive principles, being less flexible, are easier to use and mobilize in selecting projects that are labeled agroecological, for example.
-Rather than examining each principle separately and in a non-contextualized way, our analysis prompts us to look at how a set of principles is implemented together, i.e., to look at the coherence of a system, to analyze its trajectory and to evaluate the self-fixed horizon.
+Broad principles foster the diversity of the trajectories, that is, the paths that lead to agroecological systems, whereas restrictive principles, being less flexible, are easier to use and mobilize in selecting projects that are labeled agroecological, for example.
+Rather than examining each principle separately and in a noncontextualized way, our analysis prompts us to look at how a set of principles is implemented together, that is, to look at the coherence of a system, to analyze its trajectory and to evaluate the self-fixed horizon.

-Finally, as Goodman, Dupuis, and Goodman (2011) and Thompson (1996) have shown, a consensus on the definition of a current such as agroecology cannot be reached until the justifications and types of knowledge subtending the principles and definitions of the current are clearly visible.
+Finally, as Goodman, DuPuis, and Goodman (2011) and Thompson (1996) have shown, a consensus on the definition of a current such as agroecology cannot be reached until the justifications and types of knowledge subtending the principles and definitions of the current are clearly visible.
 Our analysis inspired by the theory of conventions makes plain the players' justifications.
-This theory thus appears to be a possible avenue for getting closer to a consensus on the socio-economic principles of agroecology.
+This theory, thus, appears to be a possible avenue for getting closer to a consensus on the socioeconomic principles of agroecology.